-I. Policy statement and principles
+1. Policy statement and principles

-I.I Policy aims and principles
+1.1.
+Policy aims and principles

+- 1.1.1.
 This policy is designed to ensure there is an open and fair admissions procedure for all applicants and to help guide parents and their children through the application process.
-The academy's admissions arrangements will not disadvantage unfairly, either directly or indirectly, a child from a particular social or racial group, or a child with a disability or special educational needs, and that other academy policies do not discourage parents from applying for a place for their child.

-This policy details the academies arrangements for admissions and will apply to all admissions from September 2021 to July 2022.
-This includes in-year admissions within this period.
+The academy's admissions arrangements will not disadvantage unfairly, either directly or indirectly, a child from a particular social or racial group, or a child with a disability or special educational needs, and that other academy policies do not discourage parents from applying for a place for their child. - 1.1.2.
+This policy details the academies arrangements for admissions and will apply to all admissions from 1st September 2024 to 31st August 2025 This includes in-year admissions within this period. - 1.1.3.
 Parents are encouraged to visit the academy with their child if they are planning to apply for a place.
-We have a number of open days during the year, these will be publicised on the academy's website, social media pages and the local newspaper.
-Arrangements for visits outside these dates can be made through the academy office or by contacting the Office Manager, Mrs. Jackie Alcock, 01782 882200.

-The Academy Trust will consult on the admissions arrangements at least once every seven years or if there are proposed changes to the admission arrangements which require consultation.
+We have a number of open days during the year, these will be publicised through our social media channels, academy website, via the Local Authority and through our local feeder academies.
+Arrangements for visits outside these dates can be made through the academy office.
+Please contact 01782 882200 for further details. - 1.1.4.
+The Academy Trust will consult on the admissions arrangements at least once every seven years or if there are proposed changes to the admission arrangements which require consultation. - 1.1.5.
 This policy is consistent with all other policies adopted by OAT / the academy and is written in line with current legislation and guidance.

-1.2 Monitoring and review
+1.2.
+Monitoring and review

-This policy will be reviewed annually or in the following circumstances:

-- Changes in legislation and / or government guidance - As a result of any other significant change or event - As the result of a decision of an Adjudicator - In the event that the policy is determined not to be effective
+- 1.2.1.
+This policy will be reviewed annually or in the following circumstances: - Changes in legislation and / or government guidance - As a result of any other significant change or event - As the result of a decision of an Adjudicator - In the event that the policy is determined not to be effective - 1.2.2.
 If there are urgent concerns these should be raised to the Head of Governance, Sunita Yardley-Patel in the first instance for them to determine whether a review of the policy is required in advance of the review date.